kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Reviewing Alert Details

-The alert details revealed the source IP address, destination server, HTTP method, and suspicious URL request.
+The alert details showed the source IP address, destination server, HTTP method, and suspicious request URL.
-The request attempted to access `/etc/passwd` using directory traversal sequences (`../../../../`), which is commonly associated with LFI attacks.
+The request attempted to access `/etc/passwd` using directory traversal sequences (`../../../../`), which is a strong indicator of an LFI attack attempt.

 ![image2](Image/image2.png)

 ---

-## Creating The Incident Case
+## Creating The Investigation Case

-A new investigation case was created to begin the incident response and document all findings related to the alert.
+A new incident case was created to start the investigation process and document all findings related to the alert.

 ![image3](Image/image3.png)

----

-## Incident Information

-The incident details confirmed that the event was categorized as a Web Attack linked to Event ID 120.
-This helped organize the investigation workflow and playbook process.

 ![image4](Image/image4.png)

 ---

-## Investigating Network Traffic
+## Investigating Network Traffic And Raw Logs

-The source IP `106.55.45.162` was identified communicating with the internal web server `172.16.17.13` over HTTPS port 443.
+The investigation identified a single suspicious connection from the external IP `106.55.45.162` targeting the internal server `172.16.17.13` over HTTPS port 443.
-The traffic timestamp matched the alert generation time.
+Further raw log analysis confirmed the attacker attempted to access the `/etc/passwd` file through URL manipulation.

+The HTTP response status returned `500`, indicating the request failed and the attack was unsuccessful.

 ![image5](Image/image5.png)

----

-## Analyzing Raw Logs

-The raw logs confirmed an attempt to access the `/etc/passwd` file through the URL parameter.
-The HTTP response status returned `500`, indicating the request failed and the attack was unsuccessful.

 ![image6](Image/image6.png)